St4rG4t3/bresan.github.io/_posts/2016-06-07-learning-to-programming.md

 ## Learn the core of computer science

-After you got some basic knowledge about how solve problems, as well as learning some programming language, an important step, most of times skipped away, is learning about the core concepts of computer science.
+After you got some basic knowledge about how solve problems, as well as learning some programming language, an important step, most of times lacked, is learning about the core concepts of computer science.
 Learn about the many ways of store data (lists, stacks and queues), sorting algorithms (quick sort, merge sort, heap sort), data structures (binary trees, red-black trees, hash tables), and Big O.

 These topics listed above are the core of computer science, and are a lot requested during interviews (!).